mt32net/mt32CS/README.md

 ### The GraphQL API

 [GraphQL](https://graphql.org/) is an alternative to the common RESTful APIs.
 The big difference is: You get what you want, nothing more and nothing less.
-Because of these great advantag and some other cool stuff you can do with GraphQL I decided to choose it over REST.
+Because of these great advantage and some other cool stuff you can do with GraphQL I decided to choose it over REST.

 ### A headless CMS

 I wanted to use a headless CMS togther with this frontend.
 Such a CMS features only an API and an admin interface, so it's easy to manage content for a website.

-My contitions are:
+My conditions are:
 * GraphQL API (of course)
 * self hosted/open source
 * stable